dustcloud/ltp5903-packages/README.md

 Find .ipk file(s) in tmp/deploy/...

-Often the recipe will build multiple packages so libraries, tools or documentation can be separated and not installed if not desired.
+Often the recipe will build multiple packages to separate libraries, tools or documentation and not installed if not desired.

-- See the "Using bitbake" document for more details on bitbake.
+- See the "Using bitbake" document for more details on bitbake and OpenEmbedded.
 - See the "Updating package recipes" document for more details on how to update packages to fix security issues.